michalwilk123/STManager/README.md

 ### Demo:

-![Screenshot of app when detecting barcodes](demo/demo2.png) _Usual look of the app._
+![Screenshot of app when detecting barcodes](demo/demo2.png) _Usual look of the app.
+The theme of the app is independent from the platform_

 <br/>

 ![Gif animation of barcode detection](demo/demo3.gif) _Detecting barcode from live webcam video input.
-Works really nicely with bad light, camera or_ _dirty product package._
+Works really well with bad lighting, camera or_ _dirty product barcodes._

 <br/>